-The Fund holds investments in government security and fixed deposits from financial institutions.
+The Fund holds investments in government securities.
 The Fund's liquidity risk is managed on a daily basis by the Fund Manager in accordance with the policies and procedures in place.
 The Manager of the Fund will at all times maintain prudent levels of liquidity.
-The Fund, for liquidity purposes, invest a maximum of 10% of its net assets in short term securities or near cash investments.
-Borrowings, which are approved by the Board of Directors of the Fund, may be done for the purpose of ensuring liquidity, if the need arises.
-This may not be more than 15% of the total net assets of the Fund.
+The Fund may keep up to 5% of its NAV in cash and cash equivalents or treasury debt to meet possible redemptions.
+In the unusual event that the Fund suffers withdrawals in excess of liquid funds for such purpose, the Fund may borrow on its assets to meet such withdrawals with interest charged to the Fund.
+In such event, the Fund Manager shall use all reasonable efforts to reverse this trend within the shortest possible time.

-5.4.1 Non-derivative financial assets held for managing liquidity risk
+5.3.1 Non-derivative financial assets held for managing liquidity risk